Towards standardizing Korean Grammatical Error Correction: Datasets and Annotation: Data Collection

 Lang-8\footnote{\url{https://lang-8.com}} is one of the largest social platforms for language learners \cite{mizumoto2011mining}.
 We extract Korean data from the NAIST Lang-8 Learner Corpora\footnote{\url{https://sites.google.com/site/naistlang8corpora/}} by the language label, resulting in 21,779 Korean sentence pairs.
 However, some texts are answers to language-related questions rather than corrections.
 The texts inside the raw Lang-8 corpus is noisy and not all of them form pairs, as previous works with building Japanese corpus out of Lang-8 \cite{koyama-etal-2020-construction} also pointed out.
 To build a GEC dataset with high proportion of grammatical edits, we filtered out sentence pairs with a set of cleanup rules regarding the Korean linguistics, which is described in Appendix \ref{appendix:lang8}.

 \textbf{Comparison with original Lang8.} To prove the increased quality of \klang{}, we compare the model training results and error type distribution between the original Korean version of Lang8 and \klang{}.
 We perform minimum pre-processing to the original Korean Lang8-data which discard texts that do not have pairs and preserve unique original-corrected sentence pairs to enable training and make a fair comparison with \klang{}, leaving out 204,130 pairs.
-We get two key results from the experiment. \textbf{Fewer outliers.} Table \ref{datatables:klang} shows that model trained with \klang{} achieve better results with lower validation loss, higher self-GLEU scores (\textsection \ref{sec:experiments_evaluation}), and higher scores when trained with KoBART, showing that there are fewer outliers on \klang{}. \textbf{Decrease in non-grammatical edits.} Figure \ref{fig:errortype_distribution} shows the difference in error type distributions before and after refinement.
-Error type distribution of Raw Lang8 in the table are made by running KAGAS over validation dataset of Raw Lang8.
-It shows that INS, DEL, and UNK edits are about 70\% of the total Lang8 dataset, indicating a high proportion of non-grammatical edits.
-Non-grammatical edits can act as a noise which hinders performance when training a GEC model.
-On the other hand, we can see that most non-grammatical edits are discarded for \klang{}\footnote{Since the redistribution of the NAIST Lang-8 Learner Corpora is not allowed, we provide the full script used to automatically make \klang{} with the permission of using the corpora for the research purpose only.}.
+Table \ref{datatables:klang} shows that a model trained with \klang{} achieve better results with lower validation loss, higher self-GLEU scores (\textsection \ref{sec:experiments_evaluation}), and higher scores when trained with KoBART, showing that there are \textbf{fewer outliers} on \klang{}. \footnote{Since the redistribution of the NAIST Lang-8 Learner Corpora is not allowed, we provide the full script used to automatically make \klang{} with the permission of using the corpora for the research purpose only.} Figure \ref{fig:errortype_distribution} shows the difference in error type distributions before and after Lang8 refinement.